-- In 2003/2007 FQTQ filed invention disclosures; in July 2007 a USPTO patent issued on these invention disclosures.
+- 1. In 2003/2007 FQTQ filed invention disclosures; in July 2007 a USPTO patent issued on these invention disclosures.
 The inventions were the forerunner of what is called "predictive analytics" today. - 2.
 The inventions were the result of a program of research conducted by the inventor from 2002 through 2006 at the George Washington University on complex adaptive systems.
 This research specifically included the protection of the food supply. - 3.
-FQTQ shared their patented ideas and trade secrets with the U.S. Government. - 4.
-The FDA via their contractor Battelle Memorial Institute and the Department of Defense (DOD) violated Title 18 USC § 1701 and misappropriated FQTQ's patented ideas and trade secrets.
-They proceeded to "direct" a subcontract to Valbrae Technologies to duplicate FQTQ products. - 5.
+FQTQ shared their patented ideas and trade secrets with the U.S. Government under Title 18 USC § 1905 which provides protection from U.S. Government misappropriation of trade secrets. - 4.
+The FDA via their contractor Battelle Memorial Institute and the Department of Defense (DOD) violated Title 18 USC § 1905 and misappropriated FQTQ's patented ideas and trade secrets.
+They proceeded to let a "pass through directed" subcontract to Valbrae Technologies to duplicate FQTQ products. - 5.
 FDA posted the duplicate products at their website for free use by the food industry. - 6.
-These actions resulted in the broad diffusion of FQTQ's trade secrets across the food industry and the infringement of the patent being used by FQTQ. - 7.
-FQTQ issued 13 information memoranda over the period May 2013, to March 2015, to 754 food companies advising them that the use of the duplicated FDA tools represented patent infringement and the unauthorized use of stolen FQTQ trade secrets. - 8.
+The above actions resulted in the broad diffusion of FQTQ's patented ideas and trade secrets across the food industry. - 7.
+FQTQ issued 13 information memoranda over the period May 2013 to March 2015 to 754 food companies advising them that any use of the duplicated FDA tools represented patent infringement and the unauthorized use of stolen FQTQ trade secrets. - 8.
 On April 12, 2015, FQTQ attended the Grocery Manufacturer's Association (GMA) Science Forum.
-GMA and their member companies are infringing on the FQTQ patent and using the FQTQ trade secrets in collaboration with Battelle Memorial Institute.
+GMA and their member companies are infringing on the FQTQ patent and using FQTQ trade secrets in collaboration with Battelle Memorial Institute.